kentrikos/aws-bootstrap/docs/UPDATE.md

      kubectl scale deployments/vertical-scaler-aws-cluster-autoscaler  --replicas=0 -n kube-system
     ```
 5. In AWS console increase min and desired nodes count to 2x of currect nodes count in ASG - this will deploy new nodes with upgraded version
 6. Wait for nodes to be ready.
-All should be in Rady state
+All should be in Ready state
     ```bash
     kubectl get nodes --wait
     ```